 When you migrate email to office 365, you need to bring all your old emails to Outlook, everyone in the organization will have to individually use the Import and Export Wizard present in Outlook.
 The steps here are quite long.
 Make sure you do this at night or off-duty hours as it will use up a lot of internet bandwidth.

-To access your files on the go, you will need to install them on your devices.
-You can also set up email on BYOD and CYOD tabs and mobile-phones, if you’ve chosen to include Mobile management.
+You will need to install them on your devices to access your files on the go, you will need to install them on your devices.
+You can also set up email on BYOD and CYOD tabs and mobile-phones, if you have chosen to include Mobile management.
 Each user may or may not want to do this.